clojure-emacs/cider-decompile/README.md

 ## Usage

 First you have to install javap-mode because it will be used to display JVM-bytecode.
+You also need to compile your clojure files to bytecode by running <kbd>lein compile</kbd> on a command prompt inside your project directory.

 Next.
 Since nrepl-decompile depends on nrepl, it has to be installed and running.
 Start nrepl session like this: